13 Best Parks and Gardens in Paris to Visit

 4. Parc Monceau

-Parc Monceau is a hidden gem for tourists, but definitely a local favorite in the upscale neighborhood of the 8th arrondissement.
+Parc Monceau isn’t really one of the famous gardens in Paris, but its definitely a local favorite in the upscale neighborhood of the 8th arrondissement.

 The gates around the park are a fancy black wrought iron with gold tips at the top, and there are numerous interesting features in the park, including a rotunda at the main entrance, a carousel for children, a pond with a beautiful weeping willow and curved line of columns, a bridge, a waterfall feature, a playground, and several sculptures scattered among the grass.